Thu February 23, 2012

 ARTALE: We used to give way two cars twice a year.

 CHASE: Wesley Jessen was so profitable by the time it was sold to another big company, Ciba Vision in 2000, that Bain walked away with $300 million for their investors.
 And the company that Kevin Ryan had built, it was worth even more.
 Ryan's retired now, but the company's still operating today.
 Major success story.
 Not every story ends like this.
 A number of companies that Bain turns around end up in bankruptcy court, but this one worked out Zoe Chase, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.